picfight/pfcd/docs/README.md

 **3.1 Wallet**

-btcd was intentionally developed without an integrated wallet for security reasons.
+pfcd was intentionally developed without an integrated wallet for security reasons.
 Please see [pfcwallet](https://github.com/picfight/pfcwallet) for more information.